What are the best passion projects for seniors—and how do you choose one that brings purpose and enjoyment after retirement?

 Getting Started Without Overwhelm

 The prospect of beginning a passion project can feel overwhelming, especially if you’re choosing from many appealing options.
-The secret is starting small and building momentum gradually.
+For many senior citizens, beginning a passion project is less about productivity and more about rediscovering curiosity and enjoyment.

 Learning at Your Own Pace